 These factors vary by the individual, but also depend on the context.
-For example, if my bike is stolen, it is no longer simple to travel to my work location, as I’m then travelling by foot.
+For example, if my bike is stolen, it is no longer simple to travel to my work location, as I’m then traveling by foot.

 In general, Persuasive Design succeeds faster, when we focus on making behavior simpler instead of trying to pile on new motivational factors.
 As humans, we often try to resist attempts at motivation, but naturally engage in simple tasks.

-Influencing with triggers
+Influencing with prompts

-Successful triggers generally have three characteristics:
+Successful prompts generally have three characteristics:

 Lastly, there is timing.
 The opportune moment to act is any time motivation and ability place people above the activation threshold.